roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

  I nodded.
 "That Kyle is a complete asshole.
 She deserves a lot better."

  Mom came over and sat beside me, taking my hand in hers.
 "You're right, honey.
 I received a call from his mother, late last night.
 She was mortified, to say the least.
 Thank you for standing up for your sister.
 I'm not sure that was the best way to go about it, but I guess it's better than beating him up again."
-Report_Story #6